davletovb/davletovb.github.io/index.md

 Data Scientist | ML | NLP | AI
 ------------------------------------

 My portfolio includes a diverse range of innovative projects.
-From forecasting the Air Quality Index for major Canadian cities to creating a tool that matches Twitter users based on their tweets using NLP, each project has been a unique journey.
+From forecasting the Air Quality Index to creating a tool that matches Twitter users based on their tweets using NLP, each project has been a unique journey.
 I've also developed a Machine Learning-based system that answers product-related questions using Reddit posts and comments, and a Telegram bot that helps users practice English.

 🌍  Location: Ontario, Canada
 🖥️  Portfolio: [github](https://github.com/davletovb)
 ✉️  Contact: [hi@behruz.me](mailto:hi@behruz.me)
-🧠 Currently learning the fascinating domains of Natural Language Processing (NLP), Large Language Models (LLMs), and Langchain.
+🧠 Currently learning Natural Language Processing (NLP), Large Language Models (LLMs), and Langchain.
 My passion for learning and problem-solving is currently channeled into the development of [AImpact](https://github.com/davletovb/simulation-app), an interactive simulation game that combines decision-making, societal management, and AI assistance.
 AImpact offers a unique blend of entertainment and education, providing insights into political decision-making processes while engaging users in a dynamic virtual environment.
 📝  [Journal](https://behruz.me/journal): I share notes and updates about my ongoing projects, providing insights into my work process and progress.

 ### Projects